science-gamed/sciencegamed.co.uk/project/content/blogposts/2013/jul/parasites-and-zombies-both-want-braaaiiins.md

 There are probably some of you who have been shouting and screaming throughout this article, “What about Rabies!?”.
 Well, you’d be right.
 The rabies virus does present itself as a very likely [source for zombies and, perhaps surprisingly, vampires, in popular culture.](http://www.theverge.com/2013/4/18/4201878/sick-idea-how-rabies-spawned-vampires-and-zombies)

 The fact is, it’s quite surprising that *The Last of Us* is really the first big game to utilise parts of nature like this, because when you look at it, there really are some weird, funky and downright gruesome things that happen in the natural world- all, oddly enough, in the name of survival - just not the host’s survival.

-*All images courtesy of Wikimedia Commons, unless otherwise stated.*